mohithgupta/Auto-YT_VLC-player/README.md

 - Run YT_VLC.exe (Or you can also run the source code script in your editor)

-- If everything runs good, a Notification will show up with `I am Running in Background` text
+- If everything runs good, a Notification will show up with `I am Running in Background ✔️` text

 - You just need to add "-play-in-vlc" to your YouTube URL and copy it and you are done ✔️

-- It automatically opens VLC and plays your video.
+- Sit back and relax.
+It automatically opens VLC and plays your video.

 - To close the application, go to system tray icon --> Right click the vlc icon (the vlc icon may not show up due to some errors but atleast default script icon will be showed) --> Click on "quit"